scalatra/scalatra-website/guides/persistence/slick.md

 The sample project contains a minimal setup.
 For this guide the following files are important:

-  * `build.sbt`: we configure the SBT build and the dependencies here.
+  * `project/build.scala`: we configure the SBT build and the dependencies here.
   * `src/main/scala/slicksupport/slick.scala`: the scalatra application and the support trait.
   * `src/main/resources/c3p0.properties`: the connection pool is configured here.

 ```
 .
-├── build.sbt                        // sbt build configuration
 ├── project
 │   ├── build.properties
+│   ├── build.scala                  // sbt build configuration
 │   └── plugins.sbt
 └── src
     └── main